-The Louisa A. Nicholass Scholarship is named for the former head of the Household Arts Department.
+Named for the former head of the Household Arts Department.
 Prior to coming to Framingham she served as principal of the Mary Hemenway School of Home Economics in Boston.
 Due to her efforts and the efforts of others, The American Home Economics Association in Washington, D.C. was established in 1908.
 This scholarship is given to students majoring in Family and Consumer Sciences with a minimum CQPA of 3.0.

-The Ruth Pfeiffer Scholarship is made possible through the generosity of Ruth A. Pfeiffer, Class of 1922.
+Made possible through the generosity of Ruth A. Pfeiffer, Class of 1922.
 Because of her belief that the early years of education are the most important in a person's life, Ms. Pfeiffer has made this award available for an Education major intending to teach kindergarten through grade 4.
 Financial need is also a consideration for this scholarship.

-The Dr. Elmer W. Salenius Scholarship was established by Peter and Cheri Salenius.
+Established by Peter and Cheri Salenius.
 It is awarded to commuter English majors with a QPA of 3.0 or better in their junior or senior year.

-Doris Butler Sutton attended the Framingham State Normal School as a member of the class of 1921.
+Doris attended the Framingham State Normal School as a member of the class of 1921.
 She lived most of her life in Washington, D.C., and died in 1964.
 This scholarship is available to undergraduate Family and Consumer Science majors.
 Students must have completed eight or more courses in order to qualify.
 Financial need is also a consideration for this scholarship.

-The Jose B. Tombs Scholarship is available to undergraduate students who have completed at least one semester (four courses) at the College, and have declared their major in a basic or applied science.
+Available to undergraduate students who have completed at least one semester (four courses) at the College, and have declared their major in a basic or applied science.
 Preference will be given to students who have demonstrated proficiency in science courses at Framingham State University and have financial need as determined by the Financial Aid Office.

-The War and Peace Class of 1945 Scholarship was established on the occasion of its 60th anniversary of graduation.
+Established on the occasion of its 60th anniversary of graduation.
 The scholarship shall be awarded on an alternating basis to an undergraduate student majoring in teacher education and/or subject matter with the intent of becoming a fully licensed teacher; and a student majoring in Food and Nutrition to meet the basic education requirements of the American Dietetic Association toward full credentialing as a registered dietitian (R.D.).
 Recipients must be a full-time junior or senior in the appropriate program, have financial need as determined by the College's Financial Aid Office, a minimum CQPA of 3.0 and Massachusetts residency preferred.
 Individuals may only receive this scholarship one time.
 For the 2009-2010 academic year, the scholarship will be awarded to an education major.